 The concept for the Bruce County Heritage Association was generated from the 1993 Bruce County International Ploughing Match.
-It was determined that a wealth of rural and agricultural heritage artifacts could be potentially lost as farmers retired, and farms were sold.
-BCHA was founded in September 1993, and was incorporated on June 29th, 1995, with a mandate to pursue these objects.
+It was determined that a wealth of rural, and agricultural heritage artifacts could be potentially lost as farmers retired and farms were sold.
+BCHA was founded in September 1993, and was incorporated on June 29, 1995, with a mandate to pursue these objects.

 The first four Annual Antique Tractor and Steam Shows were held in the Paisley Fairgrounds.
 This demonstration event has grown, led and staffed by volunteers, and offers a variety of activities and demonstrations including grain threshing, shingle making, log sawing, horse powered equipment operations, crafts, large and small engines, sheep shearing as well as antique cars, trucks and tractors.
-An Antique Tractor pull, and demonstration horse pulling events have been added, as well as a women’s program, and activities for children and teenagers to insure that the event attracts not only antique and farm heritage buffs, but includes a well-rounded schedule of activities and heritage based events for families.
+An Antique Tractor pull and demonstration horse pulling events have been added, as well as a lifestyles program and activities for children and teenagers to ensure that the event attracts not only antique and farm heritage buffs, but includes a well-rounded schedule of activities and heritage based events for families.

-In 1997, the Bruce County Heritage Association purchased a property at fire No. 89, concession 2A, in the Municipality of Arran-Elderslie, 1 1/4 miles (2kms) south of Paisley, that is appropriate to provide a permanent location for this event, and as a home for the future endeavours of the organization.
+In 1997, the Bruce County Heritage Association purchased a property at 89 Concession 2A, in the Municipality of Arran-Elderslie, 2 km south of Paisley, that is appropriate to provide a permanent location for this event, and as a home for the future endeavours of the organization.